Safely deliver any secret through insecure media

 You must be logged in to use these features.

-Do you know who reads your passwords when you send them over email?
+Do you know who reads your passwords and other secrets when you send them over email?
 We have a solution.

-Our service encrypts the password and seals it behind a link that can be opened just once.
-If the link recipient is unable to open the password then someone else has already seen it and proper actions should be taken.
-Different kind of notifications can also be configured to be sent right away when the password has been viewed.
-Encrypting and decrypting the password always happens in the browser and the actual password cannot be seen by us.
+Our service encrypts the secret and seals it behind a link that can be opened just once.
+If the link recipient is unable to open the secret, then someone else has already seen it and proper actions should be taken.
+Different kind of notifications can also be configured to be sent right away when the secret has been viewed.
+Encrypting and decrypting the secret always happens in the browser and the actual secret cannot be seen by us.

 We also have an API which can be used to easily integrate the service into any application or service.
 In addition we also offer licenses to the full source code of the service so companies can run it in their internal networks or other private services, modify it to suit their needs and be sure that they are in full control of all data passed through the service.